joef551/amq-tools/README.md

     $ runp persistent request

-7. Connect consumer to broker as user Fred and password admin and consume from default subject with a selector of foo='bar'
+7. Connect consumer to broker as user Fred and password admin and consume from default queue with a selector of foo='bar'

 	$ runc user=Fred password=admin selector=foo=%27bar%27